leiyangleon/FSH/README.md

 	date1	-	date for 1st SAR acquisition
 	date2	-	date for 2nd SAR acquisition

-while for ISCE-processed results, run the following command within the execution of insarApp.py
+for cropping the image margin and refer to online ROI_PAC guidance for the geocoding command (not included here).

-python directory_of_scripts/CROP_ISCE.py
+For ISCE-processed results, the cropping and geocoding have been included in the above ISCE processing (# 1 for insarApp and # 2 for stripmapApp).

 ***Note: the amount of margin to be cropped are hardcoded based on the ALOS SAR image dimension, and needs to be adjusted for ALOS-2 and the future NISAR image.***